lemcruz/SleepWindows/README.md

 and rename it to an intriguing name (i.g.
 AdminPasswords).
 Whenever someone tries to open the shortcut the PC will turnoff and the bait counter will be increased by 1.

 #Changes
-A version for linux maybe added in the future.
-You may change the source code if you want, but please don't commit over this current code.
+A version for linux may be added in the future.